henryw374/henryw374.github.io.old/_posts/2021-09-28-tick-is-out-of-alpha.md

  that if
 for some reason the string you passed it was not in the format you expected, it might be parsed into a different date-time entity than you expected, which is never going to be good.
+* The compiler will report about any other functions not found in tick.core.
+Those will be the interval ones, so adding a require of `tick.alpha.interval` will address those.

 That's it.